 The male has purplish on it’s head and chin and a green gorget.
 The female has greenish spots on her throat.

-This Hummingbird Painting shows him with a Columbine.
+This Hummingbird Painting shows the male White-eared with a Columbine.

 The Violet-crowned Hummingbird visits and breeds in Arizona and New Mexico.
 They favor sycamore trees and canyons at low to middle elevations.
 They often nest near water.

 A few have been seen in Southern California.
 And some have overwintered in Arizona.

 The male and female look very similar.
 They have a red bill with a black tip.